thejsway/thejsway/manuscript/chapter18.md

 Position values are written in pixels.
 These are the strings you saw that resemble "XXpx," which requires the use of the JavaScript `parseFloat()` function to convert numeric values before making calculations.

-W> Don't use `Number()` to convert a string with `"px"` into a numerical value.
+> Don't use `Number()` to convert a string with `"px"` into a numerical value.
 This won't work, and you'll get a `NaN` value (*Not a Number*) as a result!

 The `requestAnimationFrame()` function lets you ask the browser to execute a function as soon as possible, which updates the animation.
 It's the browser's job to make the animation as smooth as possible.
-The returned value of `requestAnimationFrame()` is an ID for the animation, which can bu used to further modify it.
+The returned value of `requestAnimationFrame()` is an ID for the animation, which can be used to further modify it.

 Here is how `requestAnimationFrame()` is used in combination with an animation function.